Why Invest Here?

 Moose Jaw Tax Incentives

-NEW COMMERCIAL AND INDUSTRIAL PROPERTY TAX PHASE-IN The City of Moose Jaw provides a five year property tax phase-in to new builds and expansions.
-The exemption is applied to the increased assessed value resulting from construction, as follows: 100% Year 1; 80 % Year 2; 60% Year 3; 40% Year 2; and 20% Year 5 (excludes land).
+CITY COMMERCIAL AND INDUSTRIAL TAX PHASE-IN The City of Moose Jaw provides a five year property tax phase-in to new builds or expansions.
+The exemption is applied to the increased assessed value resulting from construction, as follows: 100% Year 1; 80 % Year 2; 60% Year 3; 40% Year 2; and 20% Year 5.